Devatoria/admiral/docs/api.md

 # Authenticated calls

-Authenticated calls need the user to use HTTP basic authentication system in order to de these calls.
+Authenticated calls need the user to use HTTP basic authentication system in order to do these calls.

 ## Login